26 Different Types of Wasps in Michigan

 This large black and yellow wasp is easily identified by its colorful abdomen, size, and unique behavior.

-These wasps are solitary insects but form small colonies when it’s time to reproduce.
-They feed mainly on nectar and other plant juices, but sometimes they may also feed on caterpillars.
+These wasps are solitary insects that form small colonies when it’s time to reproduce.
+They feed mainly on nectar and other plant juices, but they may also feed on caterpillars at times.

 These types of wasps in Michigan construct their nests in small hollows in the ground where they can lay their eggs.